zranger1/PixelTeleporter/README.md

 there's really nothing better than the instant feedback of the Pixelblaze/Processing combo to improve your coding and graphics skills.

-A **computer** with reasonably modern OpenGL compatible graphics hardware, running any OS that Processing 3 supports.
+You'll also need a ***computer*** with reasonably modern OpenGL compatible graphics hardware, running any OS that Processing 3 supports.
 Faster is better.

 ## Setup - The Short Version